gbhl/bhl-us-data-sets/Metadata-LatinAmerica/README.md

 ### FILE FORMAT

-Each data file is a comma-separated value (CSV) file containing metadata categories for materials in BHL's collection that include one or more subjects related to Latin America in their subject lists.
+Each data file is a Microsoft Excel spreadsheet (.xlsx) containing metadata categories for materials in BHL's collection that include one or more subjects related to Latin America in their subject lists.
 See the following sections in this file for information about the data found in each file.
 Each row in a data file contains between two and thirteen columns.
 The first row in each file contains the column names.
 See the following sections in this file for information about the data found in each column.
 Each visualization file is a portable network graphics (PNG) file showing the visual of a portion of the analyses performed in this project.
 See the following sections in this file for information about the nature of and data used for each visualization.